LyonsLab/StarBLAST/docs/index.rst

 What is SequenceServer?
 =======================

-SequenceServer is a front-end implementation of BLAST with improved GUI and customizable database input developed by the Wurmlab at Queen Mary University of London (`Priyam *et al.*, 2019) <https://doi.org/10.1093/molbev/msz185>`_.
+SequenceServer is a front-end implementation of BLAST with improved GUI and customizable database input developed by the Wurmlab at Queen Mary University of London (`Priyam et al., 2019) <https://doi.org/10.1093/molbev/msz185>`_.
 However, it is limited scaling and may be difficult to deploy for some people.
 StarBLAST extends SequenceServer for easier deployment and to scale for a larger number of simultaneous users (e.g., students).

 The StarBLAST Suite
 ===================